Understanding User-Based Access Control in Check Point

 What Is User-Based Access Control?

 So, what exactly does User-Based Access Control mean?
 You could say it’s the superhero of security measures!
 Essentially, it means that access rights are assigned based on the user’s role and identity within the organization.
-By linking permissions directly to what each individual does and their responsibilities, this system allows for a more tailored and secure approach.

 You know what?
 This is a game changer.
 Think about it: in a vast environment with numerous users, wouldn’t it make sense only to give each person access to the resources they need to do their job?